AstaJoks/space-quiz/README.md

 ### Data Model

  - I used a dictionary in this programme to store the question and answer data for the quiz.
  I have written the code in a way that means additional questions can be added to the dictionary in the future, without having to amend any other code.
-This has been achieved through the use of f-Strings in print statements, so that accurate data is always displayed for the user score and total number of questions in the dictionary.

 [🔼 Back to top](#contents)